Nahara-OSS/magic-brush/README.md

 device initialization and managing textures/artwork data, while Magic Brush only handle the part that draws the stroke by writing to command buffer encoder.

+Magic Brush is mainly designed for tile-based applications in mind, but that doesn't stop applications from using this library to draw the brush stroke to one giant texture.

 ## Packages overview

 - `magic-brush`: The main Rust library